 Whether or not your home has a fireplace, you can add a wood pile to your yard to bring fireflies in.
 Not only does it add a rustic country look to your lawn, it creates another place for lightning bugs to call their own.
 If a wood pile isn’t your preference, you can simply let some of the sticks and branches that drop from your yard’s trees remain on the ground.

 Certain species of fireflies prefer rotten logs, like they find in the natural environment of the forest floors, as a place to lay firefly eggs.
 The logs will also inevitably increase your yard’s population of slugs, snails, and worms, and other soft-bodied critters, which are a primary food source for firefly larvae.

 We’ve mentioned that female fireflies stay close to the ground, and the taller the grass in your yard is, the more protected the females will feel.
 Of course, where there are females, males will come calling.

-If ticks (or the homeowner’s association) are a threat in your neighborhood, you may choose to keep the grass around the perimeter of your yard taller than the rest.
+If ticks (or the homeowner’s association) are a threat in your neighborhood, you may choose to keep long grass environments around the perimeter of your yard.
 That way, the majority of your lawn can stay clipped short, keeping out ticks and keeping your yard up to code.